-- Monthly net tangible asset (NTA) backing announcements released to ASX, which are available for viewing and downloading from the Company's website; - (b) Half Year and Full Year Directors' and Financial Reports, which are available for viewing and downloading from the Company's website; - Annual Reports, which are distributed to shareholders by mail (if they have elected to receive a printed (c) version) or email (if they have registered their email address with the Share Registry) and is otherwise available for viewing and downloading from the Company's website; - The AGM and other general meetings called in accordance with the Corporations Act and to obtain (d) shareholder approvals as appropriate; (subject to the Corporations Act) meeting documents are distributed to shareholders by mail (if they have elected to receive a printed version) or email (if they have registered their email address with the Share Registry) and is otherwise available for viewing and downloading from the Company's website; the Executive Chairman (where appropriate) gives an address at the AGM updating shareholders on the Company's activities; - (e) Other announcements released to ASX as required under the continuous disclosure requirements of the ASX Listing Rules and other information that may be mailed to shareholders, which are available for viewing and downloading from the Company's website.
+- Monthly net tangible asset (NTA) backing announcements released to ASX, which are available for viewing and downloading from the Company's website; - (b) Half Year and Full Year Directors' and Financial Reports, which are available for viewing and downloading from the Company's website; - Annual Reports, which are distributed to shareholders by mail (if they have elected to receive a printed (c) version) or email (if they have registered their email address with the Share Registry) and is otherwise available for viewing and downloading from the Company's website; - The AGM and other general meetings called in accordance with the Corporations Act and to obtain (d) shareholder approvals as appropriate; (subject to the Corporations Act) meeting documents are distributed to shareholders by mail (if they have elected to receive a printed version) or email (if they have registered their email address with the Share Registry) and is otherwise available for viewing and downloading from the Company's website; the Executive Chairman (where appropriate) gives an address at the AGM updating shareholders on the Company's activities; - (e) Other announcements released to ASX as required under the continuous disclosure requirements of the ASX Listing Rules, which are available for viewing and downloading from the Company's website; - (f) Social media postings; and - (g) Newsletters and other information that may be mailed/emailed to shareholders and email subscribers.

 The Company Secretary is the primary contact point for all shareholder enquiries.
-In turn, these enquiries (where appropriate) may be passed on to the Executive Chairman for response via telephone or email.
+In turn, these enquiries (where appropriate) may be passed on to the Executive Chairman for response via telephone or email;